ZMAlt/CSL-Chinese/source/CSL 1.0.1规范.md

 **Sort order A: non-dropping-particle not demoted**

-- primary sort key: “La Fontaine”
+- primary sort key: "La Fontaine"
-- secondary sort key: “de”
+- secondary sort key: "de"
-- tertiary sort key: “Jean”
+- tertiary sort key: "Jean"

 **Sort order B: non-dropping-particle demoted**

-- primary sort key: “Fontaine”
+- primary sort key: "Fontaine"
-- secondary sort key: “de La”
+- secondary sort key: "de La"
-- tertiary sort key: “Jean”
+- tertiary sort key: "Jean"

 The handling of the non-dropping-particle can be customized with the `demote-non-dropping-particle` option:

 - `demote-non-dropping-particle`

-  Sets the display and sorting behavior of the non-dropping-particle in inverted names (e.g. “Koning, W. de”).
-Allowed values:“never”: the non-dropping-particle is treated as part of the family name, whereas the dropping-particle is appended (e.g. “de Koning, W.”, “La Fontaine, Jean de”).
-The non-dropping-particle is part of the primary sort key (sort order A, e.g. “de Koning, W.” appears under “D”).“sort-only”: same display behavior as “never”, but the non-dropping-particle is demoted to a secondary sort key (sort order B, e.g. “de Koning, W.” appears under “K”).“display-and-sort” (default): the dropping and non-dropping-particle are appended (e.g. “Koning, W. de” and “Fontaine, Jean de La”).
-For name sorting, all particles are part of the secondary sort key (sort order B, e.g. “Koning, W. de” appears under “K”).
+  Sets the display and sorting behavior of the non-dropping-particle in inverted names (e.g. "Koning, W. de").
+Allowed values:"never": the non-dropping-particle is treated as part of the family name, whereas the dropping-particle is appended (e.g. "de Koning, W.", "La Fontaine, Jean de").
+The non-dropping-particle is part of the primary sort key (sort order A, e.g. "de Koning, W." appears under "D")."sort-only": same display behavior as "never", but the non-dropping-particle is demoted to a secondary sort key (sort order B, e.g. "de Koning, W." appears under "K")."display-and-sort" (default): the dropping and non-dropping-particle are appended (e.g. "Koning, W. de" and "Fontaine, Jean de La").
+For name sorting, all particles are part of the secondary sort key (sort order B, e.g. "Koning, W. de" appears under "K").

 Some names include a particle that should never be demoted.
 For these cases the particle should just be included in the family name field, for example for the French general Charles de Gaulle: